Do you ever feel like you are stuck or at the crossroads of your career?

 - Is your head a bit fuzzy with the possibilities in front of you …? or the lack of possibilities?

 - Are you struggling to set your goals or objectives?

 - Are you worried that you have no idea what your passion or purpose is, despite Instagram and Facebook telling you that you MUST define them?

 You are not the Lone Ranger my friend!

-More that 100 women that I worked with in 2017 felt the same or similar and were courageous enough to share those doubts that have plagued them.
-Here’s some of the things that I learned about women and being at the crossroads:
+I have worked with literally thousands of women who have felt the same or similar.
+Some of those women have been courageous enough to share those doubts that have plagued them.
+Here’s some of the things that I have learned about women and being at the crossroads:

 - I don’t really know what makes me happy

 - I do not stop to give myself credit for the things I have accomplished in my life